 c.
 Disruption or interference with the orderly conduct of an Administrative Conference and/or a Student Conduct Panel proceeding.

 d.
-Attempting to influence the impartiality of a Student Conduct Administrator and/or a member of a Student Conduct Panel at any point in the Student Conduct process.
+Attempting to influence the impartiality of a Student Conduct Administrator and/or a member of a Student Conduct Panel at any point in the Conduct Process.

 e.
-Failure to comply with the Sanction and/or Supplementary Requirements imposed under the Student Code of Conduct.
+Failure to comply with the Sanction and/or Supplementary Requirements imposed under the Code.

 f.
-Influencing or attempting to influence another person to commit an abuse of the Student Conduct process.
+Influencing or attempting to influence another person to commit an abuse of the Conduct Process.

 18. Harassing another person including, but not limited to:

-- Placing another person in reasonable fear of his/her personal safety through words or actions directed at that person, or substantially interfering with the working, learning, or living environment of the person.
+Placing another person in reasonable fear of his/her personal safety through words or actions directed at that person, or unreasonably interfering with the working, learning, or living environment of the person.

-19. Violation of any Georgia Institute of Technology policy, rule or regulation.
+19. Violation of any Institute Policy, rule or regulation.

-20. Violation of any Board of Regents’ policy and/or federal, state, or local law.
+20. Violation of any Board of Regents or University System of Georgia Policy and/or federal, state, or local law.